Pecherskyi District

 Pecherskyi District (Печерський район) is an urban district of Kyiv, the capital of Ukraine.
 It lies within the eponymous historical neighborhood, while also including some other historical areas.
-The Pechersk (Печерськ, Pechers'k) neighborhood is located on the hills adjoining the right bank of the Dnieper.
+The Pechersk (Печерськ) neighborhood is located on the hills adjoining the right bank of the Dnieper.
 These two geographical entities are often confused with each other.
-The Pecherskyi District can be considered to be the very heart of Ukraine.

 History

 Pechersk is one of the most important cultural areas of Kyiv, the location of the legendary Kyiv Pechersk Lavra (Kyiv Monastery of the Caves), from which it received its name (pechera is the Ukrainian for "cave").
 The settlement near the Lavra formed at some point in the 12th century.
 It was reformed out of the historical Berestiv royal estate (Kniazhe selo) that was adjacent to the Kyiv Golden Gates (Zoloti Vorota).
-Beresta is a local name of the bark of a birch tree which at that time was utilized in making of shoes, as well as used as a writing medium.
+Beresta is a local name of the bark of a birch tree which at that time was utilized in making of shoes and also as a writing medium.
 The settlement was renamed the town of Pechersk in the 16th-17th centuries.

 From the 18th century to the mid-20th century Pechersk as a settlement became the administrative center of the city of Kyiv when the Old Kyiv fortress was erected, which served as a major military stronghold in the Russian Empire and later the Soviet Union.
 Because of this, new neighborhoods and areas were added to its direct administration.
 When in the 1840s, the new Kyiv fortress was built, Pechersk incorporated the settlement of Vasylkivska Rohatka (Vasylkiv's Fork) that was founded in 1706.
-Vasylkiv's Fork was located in the vicinity of Citadel Street where Vasylkiv's Gates once stood (today's address at 3 Citadel Street).
+Vasylkiv's Fork was located in the vicinity of Citadel Street where Vasylkiv Gates once stood (today's address at 3 Citadel Street).

 In January 1918, the neighborhood was the center of the Arsenal Factory Uprising.
 The uprising was quelled and this led to the defeat of the Ukrainian National Forces and the surrendering of the city of Kyiv to the Russian Soviet forces, which were led by Colonel Mikhail Muraviov.
 The rebellion gave the name to one of the streets in the neighborhood during the Soviet times to give the impression of support for the Bolshevik regime.

 Later many administrative, educational, research and cultural institutions were founded in the neighborhood, such as the Central Election Commission, two universities and several theaters.
 Many important streets run across the district, such as Bank Street (also known as Bankova) where the Presidential Administration of Ukraine is located; Khreschatyk Street or simply Kreschatyk which is widely associated with downtown Kyiv, and many others.